Boundary Definitions

 In some countries the law requires that the corner points of plots, and any turning points along the boundaries of those plots of land, be "monumented" with an approved marker to permanently and unambiguously demonstrate the positions of the boundaries.
 In England & Wales there is no such legal requirement.

-How are boundaries described?
-In England & Wales, with the exception of Determined Boundaries, the standards are particularly lax.
+In England & Wales, with the exception of those boundaries that are registered under an Exact Line of Boundary: Registration application, the standards of boundary descriptions are particularly lax.

 Traditionally, the description of the boundaries is found in the parcels clause of the earliest conveyance relating to the parcel of land.
 These deeds never tell us who was responsible for writing the parcels clause.
-We know that the vendor was responsible for deciding where the boundary would be, but was it he who wrote the parcels clause, was it the estate agent who was selling the land for him, or was it the solicitor who did the conveyancing?
+We know that the vendor was responsible for deciding where the boundary would be, but was it he who wrote the parcels clause and drew the conveyance plan, was it the estate agent who was selling the land for him, or was it the solicitor who did the conveyancing?
 We simply don't know who wrote the description found in the parcels clause.

 Examples of boundaries descriptions in the parcels clause range from the likes of: